 - Drivers must refrain from using hand-held cell phones while driving.
 Text messaging while driving is prohibited.
 Hands-free units are acceptable, but must be used sparingly while driving.

-The commercial general liability policy is excess over any insurance which may be available to a volunteer for loss arising from ownership, maintenance, or use of a motor vehicle while engaged is an Official Scouting Activity.
-Scouting youth (under age 18) are not insured under the Boy Scouts of America commercial general liability policy.
+The commercial general liability policy is excess over any insurance, including local council owned, non-owned, hired, or leased automobile liability insurance, which may be available to a volunteer for loss arising from ownership, maintenance, or use of a motor vehicle while engaged in an official Scouting activity.

 Campers, Trailers, and Trucks